luisashimabucoro/EvalEvaluatorsFSL/README.md

 ## Setup

-We would first like to note that the training and testing were made using a Linux environment and Python 3.6, so any divergences from these two noted points might require some additional changes by the user.
+:warning: We would first like to note that the training and testing were made using a Linux environment and Python 3.6, so any divergences from these two noted points might require some additional changes by the user.
 To setup the environment following all the required dependencies for training and evaluation, please one of the two methods below:

 **pip** - Clone the repository, create a virtual environment and then use the `requirements.txt` file to download all dependencies:
 ```shell